How does a company survive a pandemic? This is what Crobox did.

 A couple of factors were at play, but all are relevant if you want to understand the retail climate.

-Amidst a culture of store closures, increased delivery, and economic uncertainty, retailers are finding new ways to capture the attention of their customers.
+Amidst a culture of store closures, volatile marketplaces, and economic uncertainty, retailers are finding new ways to capture the attention of their customers.

 We believe that the next era of retail marketing and eCommerce will bring the worlds of product and customer-centricity together in order to resonate with this new consumer.